Andrew Tokely's Gardening Tips for August!

 1. This month I like to keep a check over any soft succulent leaves on my bedding plants for any signs of Caterpillar damage.
 Caterpillars can eat the leaves of Nasturtiums and Geraniums to shreds in about two days.
 Caterpillars love to feed on these leaves and can quickly spoil your plants.
 If seen in the early stages they can be picked off, and any eggs rubbed off the leaves.
 If however you get a bad attack, you may need to spray with a suitable insecticide.

 2. If you have an old strawberry bed that needs regenerating or you want to increase the size of your strawberry bed next year, this is best done during early August.
 Your old established plants should be producing plenty of runners; these can be pegged down with a wire hoop into pots or trays.
 These will quickly root and then once rooted; they can be cut away from the mother plants ready for planting your new strawberry bed this autumn.
-Alternatively you can order new plants from Mail order companies to plant up a new area.
+Alternatively you can order new plants from our mail order website.

 7. Sweet corn will be ready to harvest later this month.
 An easy way to check if it is ready to eat is when the Silks (tassels) turn brown and the cobs look swollen.
 Then pull back a little of the sheath around the cob, push your fingernail into one of the kernels, and if a milky juice comes out they are in perfect condition for eating.

-9. As space comes available from early harvested crops and where Potatoes were, make sure you fill it up again, as now is a good time to sow some over wintering Japanese Onions.
+9. As space comes available from early harvested crops and where potatoes were, make sure you fill it up again, as now is a good time to sow some over wintering Japanese Onions.
 Sown now outside in drills these will quickly germinate and will be ready for thinning early next year as spring onions then I leave the rest to mature as full sized onions for use from June onwards.
 I find these a useful crop to grow as; you will have onions ready to use just as your stored onions have finished.
-I think one of the best varieties to grow is Onion Hi Keeper F1 Hybrid.
+I think one of the best varieties to grow is Onion Keepwell F1 Hybrid.
+Overwinter Spring Onions can also be sown this month like White Lisbon winter hardy or New for 2023 is Gerda that can be sown in the autumn or spring.

 10. For a continuous supply of salad leaves going into the autumn, I will be making another sowing of Mixed salad leaves into pots on the patio this month.
 These will quickly germinate and produce fresh mixed leaves ready to pick as baby leaves in around 28-30 days.
 The advantage of sowing these leaves in pots at this time of year is that they can always be moved to a cool glasshouse or sheltered part of the garden if the weather turns bad.